GY0924/documents_v1/bid_support_onboard/full_stack_engineer_2.md

 - Tell us a little bit more about your biggest challenge.\
 *...*

-## 🙅‍♂️ Never
-- *Focus on jobs within 24 hours everyday, Don't apply for old jobs.*
-- *Never apply for repeated positions in same company.*

 ## 💭 Others
-- *You can use autofilling tools like Simplify Jobs.*
+- *You can use autofilling tools like Simplify Jobs but bid supporter must be careful with different kinds of resumes.*
 - *Avoid Cover Letter Unless it is mandatory.*
 - *Don't hesitate to ask any questions you may have.*